Bounds on Cheeger-Gromov invariants and simplicial complexity of triangulated manifolds: Complexity and homotopy structures of homotopy lens spaces

-The first application is to confirm the high-dimensional analogue of the conjecture by Matveev~\cite{Mat} and Jaco, Rubinstein, and Tillmann~\cite{JRT09} for specific high-dimesional lens spaces, up to a bounded multiplicative error which depends on only its dimension.
-Independently~\cite{Mat} and ~\cite{JRT09} conjectured the complexity of $L^3(N;1)$ is $N-3$.
-In~\cite{JRT09}, they showed the upper bound and prove the case of even $N$.
-But finding a lower bound had remained as a difficult open problem. ~\cite{Cha16} provided a lower bound for $L^3(N;1)$ by using the linear upper bounds for $\rho$-invariants. ~\cite{LP} showed them for general $L^3(p;q)$ in terms of continued fractions by using the geometry of the mapping class group, up to a multiplicative error which depends on only its dimension.
-Theorem~\ref{cor:CG} extends the conjecture for high-dimensional lens spaces and confirm the analogue of this conjecture for general $L^{2d-1}(N;1,1, \cdots, 1)$ as new examples of the complexity theory of high-dimensional lens spaces.
+Our first application confirms the high-dimensional analogue of the conjecture by Matveev~\cite{Mat} and Jaco, Rubinstein, and Tillmann~\cite{JRT09} for specific high-dimensional lens spaces, up to a bounded multiplicative error which depends only on the dimension.
+Matveev~\cite{Mat} and Jaco, Rubinstein, and Tillmann~\cite{JRT09} independently conjectured that the complexity of $L^3(N;1)$ is $N-3$.
+In~\cite{JRT09}, they proved the upper bound and the case for even $N$.
+However, the lower bound remained a challenging open problem.
+Cha~\cite{Cha16} provided a lower bound for $L^3(N;1)$ by employing the linear upper bounds for $\rho$-invariants.
+In~\cite{LP}, Lackenby and Purcell obtained this result for general $L^3(p;q)$ in terms of continued fractions, using the geometry of the mapping class group.
+Theorem~\ref{cor:CG} extends the conjecture for high-dimensional lens spaces and confirms its analogue for general $L^{2d-1}(N;1,1, \cdots, 1)$, providing new examples for the complexity theory of high-dimensional lens spaces.

 Now we give a proof of Theorem~\ref{cor:CG}: the number of simplices of the standard lens space $L_{N}(1,1,\cdots,1)$ of dimension $2d-1$ (with fundamental group $\Z_N$) grows (in $N$) like $N^{d-1}$, i.e. the number of simplices is bounded above and below by dimensional constants times $N^{d-1}$.